tidybot2/docs/docs/integration.md

 1. Double-check the polarity of all power and CAN connections
 1. Verify that all connections are securely attached by gently tugging on each one

-If everything checks out, please proceed to the [Software](software.md) page to set up the mini PC, and then the [codebase](https://github.com/jimmyyhwu/tidybot2) for further setup.
+If everything checks out, please proceed to the [Software](software.md) page for further setup.

+Once the mini PC and codebase are ready, we typically perform an integration test using [gamepad teleoperation](usage.md#gamepad-teleoperation).
-We typically perform an integration test by controlling the base using gamepad teleoperation and verifying that the casters move as expected:
+This involves turning the base on its side and verifying that the casters move as expected:

 <video data-src="../videos/usage/IMG_6867.mp4#t=0.001" controls playsinline></video>

-After confirming that the mobile base is operational via gamepad teleoperation, return to this page to complete the remaining integration steps.
+After confirming that the mobile base is operational, return to this page to complete the remaining integration steps.

 ## Cable organization